PaulStapel/PaulStapel.github.io/content/set-up/set-up.md

 Here you can find my current setup with regards to desk, hardware, software and the likes.
 I often find it useful to read what other people are using and how they stay organized, so in this post I will return the favor.

 ### My workspace
 For my workspace, I sit at an Ikea Lagkapten desk, which I like to keep clean and minimal.
 On it, I have my laptop, a pen, a Harte Ikea LED-lamp and my (bullet) journal.
 I usually work with two screens, so I also have an LG-screen mounted on the wall.
 Next to this desk, I have an Alex Ikea drawer.
+I it on a Yaasa 'vital' chair to support my back during my long study sessions.

 ### Hardware
 * M2 MacBook Pro (daily driver | OS: MacOS 14 Sonoma)